angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 TES, I should have looked for a faster combo hand, since that is how
 {{Doomsday}} wins the Storm matchup.
 I opened with fetching for an {{Underground Sea}} and cast {{Ponder}} – I believe I shuffled that {{Ponder}} and drew
-{{Lotus Petal}.
+{{Lotus Petal}}.
 Bryant had a very fast start as expected and was able to play out much of his mana as expected and cast {{Ponder}}.
 On my turn, I drew
 {{Brainstorm}} and cast it to find another {{Brainstorm}}, a second {{Street Wraith}}, and a land – no second blue card to hold up double FoW.
 I put {{Lotus